Flat Earth: Poets

 Both Homer and Hesiod described a disc cosmography on the Shield of Achilles.
 This poetic tradition of an Earth-encircling (gaiaokhos) sea (Oceanus) and a disc also appears in Stasinus of Cyprus, Mimnermus, Aeschylus, and Apollonius Rhodius.

 Homer's description of the disc cosmography on the shield of Achilles with the encircling ocean is repeated far later in Quintus Smyrnaeus' Posthomerica (4th century AD), which continues the narration of the Trojan War.

 Philosophers

 Several pre-Socratic philosophers believed that the world was flat: Thales (c.
 550 BC) according to several sources, and Leucippus (c.
 440 BC) and Democritus (c.
 460–370 BC) according to Aristotle.

 Thales thought that the Earth floated in water like a log.
-It has been argued, however, that Thales actually believed in a round Earth.
+It has been argued, however, that Thales actually believed in a spherical Earth.
 Anaximander (c.
 550 BC) believed that the Earth was a short cylinder with a flat, circular top that remained stable because it was the same distance from all things.
 Anaximenes of Miletus believed that "the Earth is flat and rides on air; in the same way the Sun and the Moon and the other heavenly bodies, which are all fiery, ride the air because of their flatness".
-Xenophanes of Colophon (c.
+Xenophanes (c.
 500 BC) thought that the Earth was flat, with its upper side touching the air, and the lower side extending without limit.

 Belief in a flat Earth continued into the 5th century BC.
 Anaxagoras (c.
 450 BC) agreed that the Earth was flat, and his pupil Archelaus believed that the flat Earth was depressed in the middle like a saucer, to allow for the fact that the Sun does not rise and set at the same time for everyone.